michaeleii/comm-documentation/docs/pages/project-structure.md

 #### 5. Creating the Login Page Ejs File

-Create a file called `login.ejs` in the `views directory`.
+Create a file called `login.ejs` in the `views` directory.
 This file will be the login page for the project.

 #### 6. Creating the Express App File